- London, Canary Wharf

 - [email protected]

-Thesis: "Money on the Mind: Essays in Consumer Financial Decision-Making"
+Dissertation: "Money on the Mind: Essays in Financial Decision-Making"

 Prize Fellowship visiting Yale School of Management